 HRSD has completed significant renewals and improvements to its treatment plants, pump stations, interceptor sewers, operational and administrative facilities in recent years.
 Electrical equipment upgrades throughout all HRSD facilities have been made to replace aging system components as well as meet new arc flash safety requirements.
-The on-going infrastructure renewal program has replaced a number of major interceptor pipelines and pump stations over the past few years including the Great Neck Road Interceptor Force Main in Virginia Beach, Normandy Lane Interceptor Force Main and Triton Court Pump Station in Newport News, and the Hampton 023 Pump Station and Force Main Replacement/Rehabilitation in Hampton.
+The on-going infrastructure renewal program has replaced a number of major interceptor pipelines and pump stations in the southern portion of the District's service area over the Norchester Street Pump Station Replacement; the South Trunk Sewer Section G; and the State Street Pump Station Electrical Modifications in Norfolk; the Effingham Street 24-inch Interceptor Force Main Emergency Replacement in Portsmouth, and the Courthouse Pressure Reducing Station Installation in Virginia Beach.
+In the Peninsula portion of the service area major interceptor pipelines and pump station improvements include: the Center Avenue Pump Station, the Williamsburg to James River